zth/rescript-edgedb/README.md

 }
 ```

 > The CLI will walk upwards looking for `edgedb.toml` in order to find how to connect to your database.
+So, you don't need to give the CLI any details on how to connect your database (although you can if you want).

 - `--src` should point to the root directory where you have ReScript files that contain `%edgeql` tags you want compiled.
 This directory will be searched (and watched) recursively.
 - `--output` should point to the directory where you want all _generated_ files to end up.
 This needs to be a directory that's part of your ReScript project, so the ReScript compiler can pick them up.